Academic Honors and Activities

 The national scholarships and fellowships listed below assist students who wish to study and/or conduct research abroad.
 Because the selection process for these awards is highly competitive, students are strongly encouraged to consult with the campus advisers for these programs during the application process.

 Fulbright Grants—Congress created the Fulbright program in 1946 to foster mutual understanding among nations through educational and cultural exchanges.
 Each year, the Fulbright program enables U.S. students, artists and other professionals to study or conduct research in more than 100 nations.
 The program offers Fulbright full grants, Fulbright travel grants, foreign and private grants and teaching opportunities.
-Brochures, application forms and information are available from the Center for International Education or the Fulbright campus adviser, the associate provost.
+Brochures, application forms and information are available from the Office of International Education or the Fulbright campus adviser, Gene Cline, Prentiss M. Brown Honors Institute.
 The campus application deadline is Oct.
-1. For more information, see http://www.iie.org/.
+1. For more information, see http://www.cies.org/.

 Benjamin A. Gilman International Scholarship Program—The Benjamin A. Gilman International Scholarship Program reduces barriers to study abroad by providing assistance to those undergraduate students who have demonstrated financial need.
 This program offers a competition for awards for study abroad, for U.S. citizens who are receiving federal Pell Grant funding.
 Pell recipients planning to study abroad should also apply for a Gilman Scholarship.
 This congressionally funded program is offered through the Bureau of Educational and Cultural Affairs of the U.S. Department of State and is administered by the Institute of International Education.
 Selected by competition, recipients are awarded up to $5,000 to defray the costs associated with studying abroad.
 For more information, see http://www.iie.org/en/Programs/Gilman-Scholarship-Program.